ytisf/theZoo/README.md

 **Please remember that these are live and dangerous malware!
 They come encrypted and locked for a reason!
 Do NOT run them unless you are absolutely sure of what you are doing!
 They are to be used only for educational purposes (and we mean that!) !!!**

-We recommend running them in a VM which has no internet connection (or an internal virtual network if you must) and without guest additions or any equivalents.
+We recommend running them in a VM which has no internet connection or network (or an internal virtual network if you must) and without guest additions or any equivalents.
 Some of them are worms and will automatically try to spread out.
 Running them unconstrained means that you **will infect yourself or others with vicious and dangerous malware!!!**

 ## Getting Started